LOKE/loke-http-rpc/README.md

   ],
 };

+//BREAKING CHANGES:
-//BREAKING CHANGE: `createRequestHandler` was renamed to createWellKnownHandler and can be accesed through register()
+// "createRequestHandler" was renamed to createWellKnownHandler and can be accesed through register()
-//Added new createWellKnownHandler which serves the metadata
+// Added new createWellKnownHandler which serves the metadata
-//WELL_KNOWN_META_PATH represents the path where meta data served
+// WELL_KNOWN_META_PATH represents the path where meta data served

 const myRpcService = registry.register(myService, MY_SERVICE_META)
   .createWellKnownHandler;